-- Encourage development in urban areas where public services and facilities are already present. - Phase urban development and facility extension outward from the downtown area. - Establish land use patterns that ensure residential densities sufficient to accommodate 20 years of population growth. - Focus higher residential densities downtown, along urban corridors, and near neighborhood centers. - Employ innovative development techniques that create a better community.
+- Encourage development in urban areas where public services and facilities are already present. - Phase urban development and facility extension outward from the downtown area.

+- Establish land use patterns that ensure residential densities sufficient to accommodate 20-years of population growth. - Encourage the development of a variety of housing types in close proximity to goods and services. - Focus higher residential densities downtown, along urban corridors, and near neighborhood centers. - Employ innovative development techniques that create a better community. - Recognize that by accommodating new homes and businesses associated with population and employment growth within the urban growth area, while protecting our natural environment and providing parks and open spaces, we help protect the rural areas and resource lands in Thurston County.